Singlife Savvy Invest is an investment-based ILP with one of the lowest fees in the market!

 The Payer Critical Illness Premium Waiver II offers protection against critical illnesses during the policy term.
 The future premiums are waived in the event of a diagnosis with any of the following critical illnesses.

-Singlife with Aviva’s Savvy Invest invests in unit trusts, and has about 100 funds directly invested instead of using an insurer sub-fund – which plays a large part in affecting your returns.
+The Singlife Savvy Invest invests in unit trusts, and has about 100 funds directly invested instead of using an insurer sub-fund – which plays a large part in affecting your returns.

 Also, the Savvy Invest gives access to certain accredited investor (AI) funds that are usually out of reach for retail investors.

 This gives you the ability to generate much higher returns for yourself.

 Singlife Savvy Invest Top Performing Funds

 |Fidelity Funds – Global Technology Fund||22.5%|